chjj/ttystudio/README.md

 - `--palette`
   - Use a global palette for APNGs instead of RGBA.

-- `--no-palette, --rgba`
+- `--no-palette, --rgba, --lct`
   - Use RGBA for APNGs instead of a global palette.
+This will also avoid building a global palette for GIFs and only use a local color table for each frame.

 - `--border [width,r,g,b,a]`
   - Add a border around the animation using the specified parameters.